serverless/components/docs/component-api.md

 # Component Lifecycle

-Components are constructed in different ways depending upon the command that is taken.
+Components are constructed in different ways depending upon the command that is executed.

 ## Concepts